Attributes & Lifetimes

 Lifetime Safety, E008

 The compiler enforces that values only flow upward along the lifetime hierarchy.
-Assigning a shorter-lived value to a longer-lived attribute is a compile error (E008):
+Assigning a value whose inferred lifetime is shorter than the target attr is a compile error (E008):

 end

-The error message tells you the lifetimes involved and suggests the fix.
+The error message names the lifetimes involved and suggests the fix.

 Promotion Functions